home-assistant/developers.home-assistant/blog/2024-09-19-update-version-compare.md

     return AwesomeVersion(latest_version) > installed_version
 ```

-Now the new method allows developers to customize this comparison writing their own method.
+Now the new method allows developers to customize this comparison, writing their own method.
 Here's an example (implemented for Shelly gen1 devices):

 ```python